This is the multi-page printable view of this section. Click here to print.

 1.1 - Network Plugins

-Kubernetes 1.30 supports Container Network Interface (CNI) plugins for cluster networking.
+Kubernetes (version 1.3 through to the latest 1.32, and likely onwards) lets you use Container Network Interface (CNI) plugins for cluster networking.
 You must use a CNI plugin that is compatible with your cluster and that suits your needs.
 Different plugins are available (both open- and closed- source) in the wider Kubernetes ecosystem.

 A CNI plugin is required to implement the Kubernetes network model.